111110100/wordpress-memcached-nginx-combo/README.md

 ## TODOS:
 * Make a plugin that will automatically purge post from Memcached when saved. **DONE**
 * Make a plugin that will change search results SEO friendly and cacheable. **DONE**
-* Need to fix: RSS Feeds returns text/html instead of application/rss+xml.
+* **BUG**: RSS Feeds and JSON returns text/html instead of application/rss+xml & application/json respectively.

 Need help?
 DM me: https://twitter.com/111110100